17thshard/insta_bot/README.md

 ### Running the bot directly

-1. If you don't have it, install [`pipenv`](https://pypi.org/project/pipenv/).
-2. Run `pipenv sync` to download all dependencies.
+1. Install dependencies with `pip install -Ur requirements.txt`
-3. Run the bot with `pipenv run python3 main.py`
+2. Run the bot: `python3 main.py`

 ### Using Docker to run the bot